spacechimplives/zaplog-wordpress-plugin/README.md

 The Boilerplate offers support for `assets` and `trunk` as `branches` is something that isn’t often used and, when it is, is done so under advanced circumstances.

 When committing code to the WordPress Plugin Repository, all of the banner, icon, and screenshot should be placed in the `assets` directory of the Repository, and the core code should be placed in the `trunk` directory.

+#Development and rewarding

+##Milestones
+- The first milestone will be the <a href="https://github.com/patricksavalle/zaplog-wordpress-plugin/milestones/Minimum%20viable%20product">Minimum Viable Product</a>.
+- The second milestone will be the event timeline or newsstream
+- The third milestone will be building a collaborative RSS/content aggregator.

+##Contributing
+Anyone is invited to contribute.

+This GITHUB will be funded using Mobbr.
+As soon as the milestones and issues are closed, are pledges are divided among all contributors based on their participation.

+Where possible we will use and integrate existing open-source plugins, if this is done using GITHUB repos, the original contributors will share in the rewards.

 # Credits